juano1123/juano1123/README.md

 ## 👋 Hi everyone!

 My name is Juan Andrés Vega, I am 26 years old.
 I am a Software Developer graduated from UTEC.
-My main objective is to continue developing myself in the field, adding experience and knowledge.

 ```php
 <?php